Updated: Feb 16

-A lot of people would never have $10,000 to pay the vet if their pet were to be injured in an accident but most of them can probably handle an additional $30 a month bill to pay for their pet insurance.
+A lot of people would never have $10,000 to pay vet bills if their pet were to be injured in an accident but more often then not, people can handle an additional $30 a month bill to pay for pet insurance.

-Pet insurance can be very useful in situations like this.
+Pet insurance can be very useful in instances like this.

 Here are some of the benefits of having pet insurance.

-There are a lot of benefits to adopters who chose to purchase pet insurance.
+There are a lot of benefits for adopters who chose to purchase pet insurance.
 We’re going to quickly go through a few.

-Pet insurance can offer adopter's a peace of mind.
+Pet insurance offers adopter's a peace of mind.

 Pet insurance policies can provide adopters with a peace of mind.

 Some pet insurance policies will cover veterinary expenses in the event that the policy holder’s pet is injured or falls ill.

 The monthly premiums are also more than fair considering how expensive veterinary bills have the potential to be.

 Even if an insurance policy does not cover the entire cost of veterinary care, adopters are still happy to recover even just a small portion of their veterinary bills.